vian21/vian21.github.io/public/docs/md/programming/Java.md

    - Specifies that a variable or a method belongs to the class, rather than a specific instance
    - Like a class variable. all instances of the class will share this value, if it is changed in one, it will affect all others
 3. method signature: -` A function's signatures is the number of params and their types`

+4. public: can be accessed by anyone and inherited by subclasses
+5. private: can only be accessed by the class itself and can not be inherited by subclasses
+6. protected: can only be accessed by the class itself and can be inherited subclasses

 ## Variables